 The University of Queensland, Herston QLD 4006 AUSTRALIA

-Telephone: 07 3346 4691

-Fax: 07 3365 5540

-Email: sph-wha@sph.uq.edu.au

 www.alswh.org.au

 A detailed description of the background, aims, themes, methods, and representativeness of the sample and progress of the study is given on the project website.
 Copies of surveys are also available on the website, along with contact details for the research team, abstracts of all papers published, papers accepted for publication, and conference presentations.